 Building Diversify

 To help address this issue, we make some suggestions (Table 1) and have developed a resource to identify scientists who are members of marginalized and/or historically under-served groups.
 Motivated by a lack of such resources and inspired by similar resources–DiversifyEEB and DiversifyChemistry–we created DiversifyMicrobiology and DiversifyImmunology.
 These resources are a tool for symposium organziers, award committees, search committees and other scientists to identify individuals to diversify their pools.
 Additionally, we have built these as a tool for use by other fields and organizations to create their own lists.
 Importantly, since these lists are compiled by self-nomination, we can ensure that only scientists comfortable revealing their marginalized identities are included.

+The self-nomination form is a Google Form with entries logged in a private Google Sheet.
+This form is embedded within the website and can be linked to directly.
+The use of a Google Forms allows us to maintain this database at no cost and gives us the flexibility to add questions or change response options without disrupting previous responses.
+Entries are logged in a private spreadsheet so that entries can be screened before being added to the public database.
+This screening currently includes two steps: 1.
+Confirming that each person is listed in the database only once.
+2. Verifying that the submitted website is a professional website for the person being listed.
+If a person has not been listed in the database previously and passes step 2, a new entry is added to the public database spreadsheet.
+If a person is already listed in the database, their information is updated to the most recent submission.

+This public spreadsheet is embedded in the website and can be open separately as a locked (uneditable) Google Sheet.
+Importantly, this allows the list to be easily searched.
+We have chosen to list individuals’ academic information first in the spreadsheet to encourage a focus on academic achievement rather than tokenization of marginalized identities.
+Currently the database lists individuals in order of self-nomination but future versions will be re-sorted based on name and/or academic field to varying the individuals who may receive more attention for simply being at the top of the list.
 Development of Diversify tools

 describe maintenance of lists (Rebecca)